 The COVID-19 pandemic has unleashed a global slowdown never before experienced.
-As countries went into lockdown during 2020, governments and central banks were forced to implement unprecedented economic support programs, likely to cost US$50T, in order to cushion the pandemics’ impact.
+As countries went into lockdown during 2020, governments and central banks were forced to implement unprecedented economic support programs, likely to cost US$50T, in order to cushion the pandemics’ impact, and impact on investors.

 Governments and central banks each have different financial and economic tools to stimulate economic growth.